nodists/nodist/README.md

 ### Upgrading from < v0.8?
 Starting in v0.8 Nodist employs lazy version pattern evaluation.
 This means that setting versions per env/locally/globally doesn't set an explicit version, if you didn't give one.
 Instead the node.exe shim chooses a suitable version *at runtime*.
 To update your node version (if your global version is set to `6`, e.g.), you now need to run `nodist + 6` (i.e. `nodist 6` doesn't do that for you anymore), which is probably how it should have worked all along.

+### Scope precedence
+Nodist allows you to set node and npm versions for different scopes.
+The following is a list of all scopes ordered by precedence (the first scope is the one with the highest priority; only if it's not set, the second scope is examined).

+1. Environment (`NODIST_NODE_VERSION`and `NODIST_NPM_VERSION` env vars)
+2. Package (`package.json` with an `engines` field in the *directory of interest* or one of its parent directories)
+3. Directory (`.node-version` or `.npm-version` in the *directory of interest* or one of its parent directories)
+4. Global (globally set node or npm version)

+When you're just running node, the *directory of interest* is the directory of the javascript file to be executed.
+When running npm, it is the current working directory.

+Any instances of node invoked by npm will be locked to the same version npm runs on.

 ### Commands
 *All commands automatically install the latest matching version before setting the version pattern.*